Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Apply a range edit to a file'), resource ('within a simulation session'), and distinguishes from siblings like 'apply_edit' and 'simulate_edit_atomic' by emphasizing the simulation context and in-memory nature of changes.
+The description clearly states the verb 'apply' and the resource 'range edit to a file within a simulation session'.
+It distinguishes from siblings like 'apply_edit' by emphasizing the simulation session context and in-memory nature.
+The one-indexing detail further clarifies the tool's behavior.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.